-Florida’s Turnpike Enterprise (FTE), part of the Florida Department of Transportation (FDOT), is conducting a Project Development & Environment (PD&E) study for the Orlando South Ultimate Interchange at Florida’s Turnpike (SR 91) and Beachline Expressway (SR 528), in Orange County, Florida.
+Florida’s Turnpike Enterprise (FTE), part of the Florida Department of Transportation (FDOT), completed the Project Development & Environment (PD&E) study for the Orlando South Ultimate Interchange at Florida’s Turnpike (SR 91) and Beachline Expressway (SR 528), in Orange County, Florida.
 FTE concurred with the recommendations and signed the State Environmental Impact Report (SEIR) on May 25, 2021.
 The final SEIR reflects consideration of the PD&E Study and the comments received at the Public Hearing.

 Noise Studies are performed in the PD&E phase and the Design phase, and re-evaluated if there is a major change in design to the roadway.